DestinyItemManager/DIM/README.md

 * `npm install`

-Generate CSS
-* `npm run generate-css`
-* `npm run dev-chrome` (This will watch the scss files for any changes and generate a new style.css)
+Build in dev mode
+* `npm start`.
+This will bundle and copy all the assets, as well as watch for changes.

 Check code Style
 * `npm run lint` will tell you if you're following the DIM code style (and automatically fix what it can).

-You can now run DIM locally by enabling [Chrome Extensions Developer Mode](https://developer.chrome.com/extensions/faq#faq-dev-01) and point to the `app/` folder.
+You can now run DIM locally by enabling [Chrome Extensions Developer Mode](https://developer.chrome.com/extensions/faq#faq-dev-01) and point to the `app` folder.

 Get your own API key: